fishcus/KAP-manual/en/operation/storage_cleanup.en.md

 Parameters:

 - `--delete true`: By default, the tool only does a dry run and prints out garbage resources without delete them.
 Specify this option for real deletion.
-- `--force true`: Delete all Hive intermediate tables including those possibly used by running jobs.

 It is recommended to always dry run this tool first, without the `--delete true` parameter, to list all garbage resources.
 Verify the list before actual deletion.
 Also perform a metadata backup before running this tool is a good practice.